mdhair/workpress/README.md

 Workpress is a simple Vagrant base box running Ubuntu 14.04 and targeted for Wordpress development.
 Workpress is intended for Wordpress developers (like me) that would love to have a simple Vagrant box that installs Wordpress and all their favorite development tools.
 It is for people that find other great projects such as [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), [VCCW](https://github.com/vccw-team/vccw), and [Scotch Box](https://github.com/scotch-io/scotch-box) a little too bulky for their work.

 ### Installation
 *Note: If you have already downloaded my box from [Hashicorp Atlas](https://atlas.hashicorp.com/jalenconner/boxes/workpress), please note that you will need to follow the below installation instructions to get it properly running.
-If you haven't donloaded it yet, please do NOT do so.
+If you haven't downloaded it yet, please do NOT do so.
 It is much easier to do so here...*

 1. Install VirtualBox - https://www.virtualbox.org/
 1. Install Vagrant - http://www.vagrantup.com/